Legal profession: Solicitor

 Solicitors advise clients, draft contracts for them and represent them in lower courts of law.

 Barrister

 Barristers, also called counsels, are court specialists, who traditionally do not come into contact with their lay clients, but are instructed by solicitors.
-There is only about a 10% of barristers in most common law jurisdictions.
+There is only about a 1-to-10 ratio of barristers to solicitors in most common law jurisdictions.

+Prosecutor

+The prosecutors are the lawyers who defend the state of the country.
+The United States, being a federation, has more than one state in which it is represented by a district attorney, with assistants who represent each of the state districts.
+In the United Kingdom, these individuals are known as law officers of the Crown.
+These are headed by an Attorney General, unless it is private.

 Jurist

 This term is rare and formal in English and can be used to refer to an expert on law, a legal scholar, or a judge.
 In other words, people who study, organize, teach, and thereby also create law, often working at universities, can be called jurists in formal English.
 In civil law countries, their role is greater because they draft codes, which are major laws that govern whole areas of law.
 In common law countries, the creation and interpretation of law has traditionally been the domain of judges.

 Paralegal

 A paralegal or legal assistant, according to one definition, is "a person, qualified by education, training or work experience who is employed or retained by a lawyer, law office, corporation, governmental agency or other entity and who performs specifically delegated substantive legal work for which a lawyer is responsible.”